25 practical long term travel tips for first-time RTW travelers

 12. Always inform a family member (or the Embassy) every time you move to another place

 When I was traveling in Africa, I had this habit of contacting all Philippine consulates in every country I enter giving them the following:

 - My itinerary (including dates, places, hotels, contact persons, etc)

 - My emergency contact persons (number of my parents and sister)

 Hi, Consulate of the Philippines in _______.
 I am Trisha Velarmino, a Filipina traveling around Africa at the moment.
-With the recent terror attacks within Africa, I realised I should be more vigilant.
+With the recent terror attacks within Africa, I realized I should be more vigilant.
 This is also to assure my safety to my family.
 I am I frequently change locations and I know you don’t care.
 But just in case something happens in the area I am visiting, please shoot me an e-mail.
-Don’t worry, I am not hurry traveling.
-I stay in each countries for 3 months and I move really slow.
-However, I can move fast if a civil unrest occurs.
+Don’t worry, I do not rush my traveling.
+I stay in each country for 3 months and I move really slow.
+However, I can move fast if civil unrest occurs.
 Thank you!

 There is no shame in sending this type of e-mails.
 If you love your friends and family, you should do this because even if you care less about your safety, they are the ones who worry the most.